-BLM-Alaska is processing right-of-way (ROW) applications for two pipeline projects that are subject to the Alaska Natural Gas Pipeline Act (ANGPA).
+BLM-Alaska is processing right-of-way (ROW) applications for two major pipeline projects.
 The BLM's role for these projects is to participate in the environmental analysis and grant a ROW across federal land in Alaska.

-The Denali—The Alaska Gas Pipeline project and the Alaska Pipeline Project both propose to construct a 48" buried pipeline from Prudhoe Bay to a point on the Canadian border near the Alaska Highway.
-In accordance with ANGPA, the Federal Energy Regulatory Commission (FERC) will be the lead federal agency for the environmental impact statements.
+The Alaska LNG project proposes to construct a 42" buried pipeline from Prudhoe Bay to Nikiski, where the gas will be processed into liquefied natural gas (LNG) and shipped by container vessels to overseas markets.
+In accordance with the Natural Gas Act, the Federal Energy Regulatory Commission (FERC) will be the lead federal agency for the environmental impact statements.

-The BLM is processing a ROW application from the Alaska Gasline Development Corporation (AGDC) for the Alaska Stand-Alone Pipeline (ASAP).
-The ASAP project consists of a 24" buried pipeline from Prudhoe Bay to Cook Inlet to deliver North Slope natural gas to Fairbanks and Southcentral Alaska.
-The U.S. Army Corps of Engineers is the lead Federal agency for the ongoing environmental impact statement.
+The BLM is processing a ROW application from the Alaska Gasline Development Corporation Alaska Gasline Development Corporation (AGDC) for the Alaska Stand-Alone Pipeline (ASAP).
+The ASAP project consists of a 36" buried pipeline from Prudhoe Bay to Cook Inlet to deliver North Slope natural gas to Fairbanks and Southcentral Alaska.
+The U.S. Army Corps of Engineers is the lead Federal agency for the ongoing supplemental environmental impact statement.

-BLM-Alaska's point-of-contact is Earle Williams, acting Natural Gas Pipeline Project Coordinator.
+BLM-Alaska's point-of-contact is Earle Williams, Natural Gas Pipeline Project Manager.

 Contact us: BLM-Alaska Public Information Center (907)-271-5960 or